 The scope of the proposed excavations on site, and the local geology make this site susceptible to instability during the proposed construction works.
-Careful control of all site works will be required during excavations and construction of the proposed structures to maintain the stability of the block.
+Careful control of all site works will be required during the installation of any required retention systems, excavations, and the construction of the proposed structures to maintain the stability of the block.